 What can you do about it?

 There are various anti-inflammatory treatments for the different kinds of arthritis, which can decrease joint pain, but inevitably might come along with side effects: Vaginal dryness or the reduction of libido in women is one common one, according to Arthritis.org.
-But for those with osteoarthritis, AARP notes that sexual activity can actually make for positive, low-impact exercise (which also results in a burst of endorphins that will make you feel really, really good).
+But for those with osteoarthritis, AARP notes that sexual activity can make for positive, low-impact exercise (which also results in a burst of endorphins that will make you feel good).

 Most importantly, don’t be afraid to bring up your sexual concerns or difficulties with your doctor when you’re talking about your arthritis—though they might not initiate the conversation, healthy sex life is a crucial part of your general wellbeing, and they can help you find the best antidotes, whether that’s a referral to a sex therapist or just a good lube that can make things go a bit smoother.

 The best sex positions for arthritis are those that put the least strain on your joints, according to research published by the University of Washington.
 The best position for you may vary depending on which joints are inflamed, but generally, it should be a position that allows you to shift quickly if things start to get painful.
 Some ideas: Both partners standing, with the person in front holding onto a piece of furniture for support; both partners lying on their side with the person in front holding a pillow between their knees for hip support; missionary, with a pillow supporting the hips of the person on the bottom and the person on top supporting their weight with their hands and knees.